Culture

 Ready to Cook?

 Ready to flex your newfound table manners?
 For that, you’ll need a dinner party—which means you’ll need elegant and refined place settings to match the mood.
-Our Tabletop Collection, featuring English-made china Plateware and Italian Glassware and Silverware, is designed to do just that.
-Elegant enough for the most formal occasions yet durable enough for everyday use, it’s the perfect excuse for more elaborate meals.
+Our Tabletop Collection, featuring English-made china Plateware, German-blown Glassware, and Italian Flatware, is designed to do just that.
+Elegant enough for the most formal occasions yet durable enough for everyday use, it’s the perfect excuse for more elaborate meals and dinner parties.